claymfischer/ontogeny/README.md

-# about the ontogeny toolkit
+# About the ontogeny toolkit

 Ontogeny tools are designed for biologists with no background in bioinformatics.
 They use a lot of color and simplicity on the command line to make the transition from wet lab to computer lab more manageable.